Mlcruz9/E-commerce_JavaReact/README.md

 # 🛒 E-Commerce Java React App

-Este es un proyecto de aplicación web de comercio electrónico que incluye un frontend desarrollado en React y un backend en Spring Boot.
-El objetivo de esta aplicación es ofrecer una interfaz sencilla que permite a los usuarios buscar productos, añadirlos al carrito, realizar el checkout y gestionar su cuenta.
+This is a web application project for e-commerce that includes a frontend developed in React and a backend in Spring Boot.
+The goal of this application is to provide a simple interface that allows users to search for products, add them to the cart, proceed to checkout, and manage their account.

-## 🗂️ Estructura del Proyecto
+## 🗂️ Project Structure

-El proyecto está organizado de la siguiente manera:
+The project is organized as follows:

-- **client/**: Contiene el código fuente del frontend en React.
+- **client/**: Contains the source code for the React frontend.
-  - **src/**: Código fuente principal del frontend.
+  - **src/**: Main source code for the frontend.
-    - **features/**: Módulos principales de la aplicación como `account`, `basket`, `catalog`, `checkout`, etc.
+    - **features/**: Main modules of the application such as `account`, `basket`, `catalog`, `checkout`, etc.
-- **javareact/**: Contiene el código fuente del backend en Spring Boot.
+- **javareact/**: Contains the source code for the Spring Boot backend.
-  - **src/main/java/com/ecommerce/**: Código fuente principal del backend.
+  - **src/main/java/com/ecommerce/**: Main source code for the backend.
-    - **controller/**: Controladores REST para manejar las solicitudes HTTP.
+    - **controller/**: REST controllers to handle HTTP requests.
-    - **entity/**: Entidades JPA que representan las tablas de la base de datos.
+    - **entity/**: JPA entities representing the database tables.
-    - **repository/**: Repositorios para el acceso a datos.
+    - **repository/**: Repositories for data access.
-    - **service/**: Servicios de negocio que contienen la lógica de la aplicación.
+    - **service/**: Business services containing the application logic.
-- **docker/**: Contendrá en el futuro los archivos de configuración para Docker Compose.
+- **docker/**: Will contain the configuration files for Docker Compose in the future.

-## 🚀 Inicialización del Proyecto
+## 🚀 Project Initialization

-Para inicializar el proyecto, sigue los pasos a continuación:
+To initialize the project, follow these steps:

 1. **Backend (Spring Boot):**
-   - Navega a la carpeta `javareact` y ejecuta el siguiente comando para iniciar el servidor Spring Boot:
+   - Navigate to the `javareact` folder and run the following command to start the Spring Boot server:
      ```bash
      mvn spring-boot:run
      ```

 2. **Frontend (React):**
-   - Navega a la carpeta `client` y ejecuta el siguiente comando para iniciar el servidor de desarrollo de React:
+   - Navigate to the `client` folder and run the following command to start the React development server:
      ```bash
      npm run dev
      ```

-3. **Docker Compose (En desarrollo):**
+3. **Docker Compose (Under Development):**
-   - Navega a la carpeta `docker` y ejecuta el siguiente comando para levantar los servicios utilizando Docker Compose:
+   - Navigate to the `docker` folder and run the following command to bring up the services using Docker Compose:
      ```bash
      docker-compose up
      ```
-   - *Nota: El archivo principal de Docker Compose está pendiente de implementación.*
+   - *Note: The main Docker Compose file is pending implementation.*

-## 🔑 Credenciales de Inicio de Sesión
+## 🔑 Login Credentials

-Actualmente, la función de registro no está implementada, por lo que puedes iniciar sesión utilizando las siguientes credenciales:
+Currently, the registration function is not implemented, so you can log in using the following credentials:

 - **Username:** `Miguel`
 - **Password:** `Password`

-## 🛠️ Requisitos de Entorno
+## 🛠️ Environment Requirements

-Para ejecutar el proyecto correctamente, asegúrate de tener las siguientes versiones instaladas en tu entorno de desarrollo:
+To run the project correctly, ensure you have the following versions installed in your development environment:

 - **Node.js:** `20.15.1`
 - **JDK:** `21.0.4`
 - **Maven:** `3.8.7`

-## 🚧 Trabajo Futuro
+## 🚧 Future Work

-- Implementación de la función de registro de usuarios.
+- Implementation of the user registration feature.
-- Configuración completa del archivo `docker-compose.yml`.
+- Complete configuration of the `docker-compose.yml` file.
-- Integración continua y despliegue automático.
+- Continuous integration and automatic deployment.

 ---

-¡Disfruta desarrollando y mejorando este proyecto! 😊
+Enjoy developing and improving this project! 😊